Nike Zoom DK 2014 - 2011 Review by The Good Ride

 Comfort: Nike paid some serious attention to how to fit a snowboard boot around a foot before jumping in the market and do a better job than many boot companies that have been around for a while.

 Heel Hold: The Nike boot wraps around the foot really well and seems to do a great job for me in holding my heel in.
 That being said it’s traditional lace and some people aren’t satisfied unless they can crank a boot down super tight around their heel.
 For those BOA boots will only work.
-However most should be more than fine with these boots.
+However, most should be more than fine with these boots.

 Adjustability: Love the adjustability with these traditional lacing system boots.
-The 2 rungs at the top locks in and the middle has a good way to secure the middle.
+The 2 rungs at the top locks in and the middle have a good way to secure the middle.
 There is a nice separation between upper and lower lacing if you want it.

 Flex Retention: There is a lot of ankle articulation so it looks like it will hold it’s flex really well.
 No boot stays the same as day 1 but this doesn’t ever really noodle out.
 I know a few people who have owned these for more than 100 days and they still have a decent flex going on.